gcapes/markdown-cv/index.md

 Diligent and meticulous with a strong, broad academic background and a thirst for knowledge.
 Highly skilled in computer programming, and analysis of complex data sets.
-A confident teacher with excellent written English, and ability to clearly explain complex ideas.
+A confident teacher with excellent written English and ability to clearly explain complex ideas.
-A natural problem solver, and able to learn new skills quickly.
+A natural problem solver; able to learn new skills quickly.

 ## Skills